75lb/handbrake-js/README.md

 ##class: Handbrake
-A thin wrapper on the handbrakeCLI child_process handle
+A thin wrapper on the handbrakeCLI child_process handle.
+An instance of this class is returned by `hbjs.spawn()`.

 **Extends**: `EventEmitter`